by Ken Canfield, Ph.D.

 But there’s another dynamic — a switch that gets flipped when a parent becomes a grandparent, and this can be an encouragement for parents who have adult children but no grandchildren yet.

 Reflection is often a time when parents look back on their kids’ first eighteen or twenty years and evaluate what has happened.
 They ask: What opportunities did I miss?
 What should I have done differently?
 And, is it too late to make things better?

-Where a reflecting parent is focused largely on the past, grandchildren practically force him to look toward the future.
+Where a reflecting parent is focused largely on the past, grandchildren practically force her to look toward the future.
 Instead of focusing on what is ending, grandkids help restore hope in what’s ahead.
-Instead of dwelling on mistakes he may have made, now he can start planning to leave a positive legacy for future generations.
+Instead of dwelling on mistakes she may have made, now she can start planning to leave a positive legacy for future generations.